FreeKernelJS/generator-freekerneljs/README.md

 - [x] You want to test standard technologies and learn how to use them.
 - [x] You want to generate a skeleton app that can be extended and used in large projects.
 - [x] You want to produce quickly several different apps, build with different UI packages/libraries.
+- [x] You need a complete modualr environment, where you can develop your applications.

 # <a name="templates"></a> Templates
 FreeKernelJS offers a collection of templates from which you can choose.